MaxLogic/maxEventNexus/spec.md

 * **Data Races**: The bus’s internal structures are protected by fine‑grained locks (per‑topic).
 Reader‑heavy paths use atomic snapshots + hazard pointers or versioned arrays to avoid long locks during `Post`.
 * **Handler Node Pool**: Lock‑free freelist per topic to recycle nodes.
 * **Weak Targets**: For method handlers, store `{TargetPtr(weak), CodePtr}`.
-  - **Delphi 12+**: use `System.WeakReference.TWeakReference<TObject>`; invoke only if `TryGetTarget` succeeds.
-  - **FPC 3.2.2**: use a registry + generation counter to detect finalized instances; invoke only if generation matches.
+  - **Delphi 12+ / FPC 3.2.2**: use a `{Ptr, Gen}` registry; invoke only if the generation matches.
 No try/except probing on the hot path.

 ---

 ## 11. Error Semantics

-* Sync dispatch (`Posting`, non‑main) collects handler errors and raises `EmaxAggregateException` with all inner exceptions after all handlers run.
+* Sync dispatch (`Posting`, non‑main) collects handler errors and raises `EmaxDispatchError` with all inner exceptions after all handlers run.
 * `Main/Async` errors are forwarded to the global async hook.
 Implementers must not swallow exceptions silently.
 * Add diagnostic counters: posts, deliveries, exceptions, queue depth (if any).
 Each handler exception increments `ExceptionsTotal`.